rtsoft-gmbh/teleport/rfd/0036-github-actions.md

 ### Getting Data

-Pull request metadata will be obtained via the [execution context](https://docs.github.com/en/enterprise-server@3.0/actions/reference/context-and-expression-syntax-for-github-actions).
-This execution context contains `GITHUB_EVENT_PATH` as an environment variable which is the path to a JSON file with the complete event payload.
+Pull request metadata will be obtained via the a event payload file that is already on the Github actions runner.
+Github actions sets an environment variable, `GITHUB_EVENT_PATH`, which is the path to that event payload in JSON format.
 With this, the pull request metadata will be unmarshaled into a `PullRequestMetadata` struct and will be used to make the necessary API calls.

 ```go
   // Example PullRequestMetadata struct